 Instrument cases are usually searched before a flight, so make sure you’ve packed is such that the check is swift and doesn’t bother the people behind you.

-What Are the Best Videos for Learning How to Pack My Piano Keyboard?
+What Are the Best Videos for Learning How to Travel with your Portable Keyboard

-Here are some visual guides to help you pack your portable keyboard properly so that it doesn’t suffer from any wear and tear on the plane (or on a ship if the instrument is not allowed onboard):
+Here are some visual guides to help you decide whether or not to travel with your portable keyboard, and how to pack your portable keyboard properly so that it doesn’t suffer from any wear and tear on the plane:

-Ideally, it is recommended that if you’re permanently moving to a new location, it’s better to just sell your old piano and get a new one once you’ve settled in.
-However, if you have a really great keyboard that you’re comfortable using, then just take the necessary precautions and you and your keyboard will be fine.
+Flying with a keyboard can be challenging.
+Just take the necessary precautions and you and your keyboard will be fine.
 Make sure you have the right bag, the right packing method and information about the airline’s policy for musical instruments and your keyboard will survive the flight.